-If you’re considering a move to the cloud, moving to Office 365 may make sense.
-Office 365 can take over certain aspects of your IT infrastructure, which reduces the number of cloud services you’d need overall, and thus your monthly bills.
+If you’re considering a move to the cloud, moving to Microsoft 365 may make sense.
+M365 can take over aspects of your IT infrastructure, which reduces the number of cloud services you’d need overall, and thus your monthly

 For instance, SharePoint Online avoids the need for a new SharePoint server.
 However, this would only help if you already use older versions of Microsoft services (like SharePoint).